Akhil-Selukar/DSA-Prep/Dynamic programming/README.md

 Also while calculating RHS of f(5) we will again have to calculate f(3) and for that we will again need f(2).
 So there are many repetitions involved in this recursive tree.
 Consider what if this calculation involve some complex logic in that case repeating the same logic again and again will not make any sense.
-If we have calculated a value before and we know that it will not change then we can reuse this same value.
+If we have calculated a value before and we know that it will not change then we can reuse the same value.
 This is what dynamic programming does.<br>

 There are two techniques to do this,
 1. Memoization (Some people call it as memorization)